nullivex/ah-wiki/core/Tasks.md

   redis: configData.redis,
 }
 ```
-You can also set workers to work the "*" queue, and process any job they can find.
+You can also set workers to work the `"*"` queue, and process any job they can find.

 ## Creating a Task

-You can create you own tasks by placing them in a `./tasks/` folder at the root of your application.
-You can use the generator `actionHero generateTask`.
+You can create you own tasks by placing them in a `./tasks/` directory at the root of your application.
+You can use the generator `actionHero generateTask --name=myTask`.
 Like actions, all tasks have some required metadata:

 * `task.name`: The unique name of your task
 * `task.description`: a description
+* `task.queue`: the default queue to run this task within (can be overwritten when enqueued)
 * `task.frequency`: In milliseconds, how often should I run?.
 A frequency of >0 denotes this task as periodic and actionHero will automatically enqueue it when required.
 * `task.plugins`: You can use resque plugins in your task from the node-resque project.
 Plugins modify how your tasks are enqueued.
 For example, if you use the `queue-lock` plugin, only one instance of any job (with similar arguments) can be enqueued at a time.
 * `task.pluginOptions`: a hash of options for the plugins